hakim/openjms/README.md

 2. go to the project directory and build the image using the follwing command:
   <code> $docker build . -t openjms </code>
 # docker image available in dockerhub
-you can pull an already buit docker image from my repo in dockerhub using the folwling
+you can pull an already buit docker image from my repo in dockerhub using the follwing
 <code> docker pull abhakim1980/myopenrepo:openjms </code>